Paysafe Group Plc Board and Committees

 The Company is controlled by its Board of Directors.
 All Non-Executive Directors are considered by the Board to be independent of management and free of any relationship which could materially interfere with the exercise of their independent judgment.

-The Board delegates clearly defined powers to its Audit, Remuneration and Nomination Committees.
+The Board delegates clearly defined powers to its Audit, Remuneration, Nomination and Risk Oversight Committees.
 The Company Secretary is Secretary to each of the Committees and the minutes are of each Committee meeting are available for review by the Board.

 Membership and Terms of Reference for each of the Committees is set out below: